|An enlargement of an image of Samuel Shelton Gould, a 13th Massachusetts private. |

 |13th Massachusetts attacked toward the camera on the morning of Sept.
 17, 1862.|

 When the Commonwealth arrived in Callao, the South American country's chief seaport, the headstrong Gould discovered its eventual destination was the Chincha Islands, a dismal cluster of small islands off Peru's southwest coast.
-The mission: hauling a load of guano -- excrement of bats and birds that were used in the production of fertilizer.
+The mission: hauling a load of guano -- excrement of bats and birds that were used in the production of fertilizer and gunpowder.
 The islands, Gould's biography noted, were "a place to which sailors will never go if it can be avoided, as the work is of the most repulsive kind."

 Highly perturbed, Gould met with the Commonwealth captain, seeking a discharge.
 The captain refused, forcing the young sailor to seek out the American consul in Callao.
 Eventually, the disagreement was settled with fisticuffs.
 The captain and his second mate pummeled the teenager, who wisely decided that night to leave the ship "at all hazards."